bmuschko/gradle-nexus-plugin/README.md

         }

         dependencies {
-            classpath 'org.gradle.api.plugins:gradle-nexus-plugin:0.3'
+            classpath 'org.gradle.api.plugins:gradle-nexus-plugin:0.4'
         }
     }

 ## Tasks

-The Nexus plugin defines two tasks:
+The Nexus plugin can add three tasks to your project:
-* `javadocJar`: Compiles the javadoc and creates a jar from it.
+* `javadocJar`: Assembles a jar archive containing the generated Javadoc API documentation of this project (added by default).
-* `sourcesJar`: Creates a jar containing the sources of the main source set.
+* `sourcesJar`: Assembles a jar archive containing the main sources of this project (added by default).
+* `testsJar`: Assembles a jar archive containing the test sources of this project.

-The output of both are added to the `archives` configuration.
+The output of all tasks is added to the `archives` configuration.
+To tell the plugin that any of these tasks should be added to the project or removed, you will need to set a specific extension property.

 Additionally, it applies the [Maven plugin](http://gradle.org/docs/current/userguide/maven_plugin.html) plugin as well as `signing` in order to leverage maven's `install` and `uploadArchives` tasks.